Aigachu/Colette/README.md

 # colettebot (No longer maintained)
-Colettebot is an personal bot made by branching off of hydrabolt's beautiful discord connection script, [discord.js](https://github.com/hydrabolt/discord.js/).
+Colettebot is a personal bot made by branching off of hydrabolt's beautiful discord connection script, [discord.js](https://github.com/hydrabolt/discord.js/).

 ### Set up
 The easiest setup would be to clone the discord.js repo, and then open a terminal/cmd in this directory and run `node colettebot.js`.